Alford's late pickoff saves Falcons' 23-20 win over Browns - WHIZ News

+ATLANTA (AP) — Arthur Smith said his Atlanta Falcons won’t always be able to run the ball as effectively as they did against the Cleveland Browns, who were missing three starters on their defensive line.

+Clearly, the Falcons coach will be happy when he can lean on his ground game.

-ATLANTA (AP) — Dee Alford intercepted Jacoby Brissett’s pass with less than a minute remaining and the Atlanta Falcons held on to beat the Cleveland Browns 23-20 on Sunday.
+Dee Alford intercepted Jacoby Brissett’s pass with less than a minute remaining and the Falcons held on to beat the Browns 23-20 in Sunday’s matchup of top-five rushing attacks.

+Defensive tackle Grady Jarrett sacked Brissett for a loss of 8 yards on the play before the interception.

+The Falcons outrushed the Browns 202 yards to 177 despite another strong game by Cleveland’s Nick Chubb.

+The Browns still held Atlanta’s passing game in check.
+Marcus Mariota threw for 139 yards with an interception.

+“I always felt the team that ran the ball better today was going to win, and it held true thankfully,” Smith said.

-The Falcons (2-2) spoiled the Georgia homecoming of Cleveland’s Nick Chubb, who ran for 118 yards and a touchdown with his high school team watching.
+The Falcons (2-2) spoiled the Georgia homecoming of Chubb, who ran for 118 yards and a touchdown with his high school team watching.

 Younghoe Koo’s 45-yard field goal, his third of the game, with 2:28 remaining gave the Falcons the lead.